dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 touch .github/workflows/terraform-apply.yml
 ```

-Next we will create two new workflows that will be triggered when a Pull Request is opened and pushed to, and when a commit is pushed to the `main` branch, which can be the result of a merge or a direct push.
-But before we do that, we will need to update the domain name in the `main.tf` file to match the zone you want to manage.
-You can do this by updating the `domain` local variable:
+Next, we will create two new workflows that will be triggered when a Pull Request is opened and pushed to, and when a commit is pushed to the `main` branch, which can be the result of a merge or a direct push.
+Before we do that, we will need to update the domain name in the `main.tf` file to match the zone you want to manage.
+Do this by updating the `domain` local variable:

 ```hcl
 locals {